Холмс, кажется, вы в России...

 🙋🏻♂️❓Focused on Black and Latinx women-founded companies.

 So-called Atlanta’s “Godfather of tech,” Paul Judge is a serial entrepreneur, who made a fortune from several tech companies.
-As one of the top angel investors in the city, he funded over 60 companies.
+As one of the top angel investors in the city, he has funded over 60 companies.
 His last investment was Bevy, a platform for virtual conferences and community events.

 🙋🏻♂️❓Focused on diverse technology startups, specifically interested in cyber security projects.